WordPress/block-interactivity-experiments/Readme.md

 - [ ] Support initially hidden Inner blocks.
 - [ ] Avoid using `wp` globals in the Frontend.
 - [ ] Avoid bundling unnecessary code (like the Save serializer or lodash) in the Frontend.
+- [ ] Pattern to export different code depending on the context (Edit, Save or Frontend).
 - [ ] Bundle Preact compat instead of React in the Frontend (up for discussion).
 - [ ] Implement different hydration techniques:
   - [ ] Load